Fatal1ty/mashumaro/README.md

 Make a MessagePack formatted bytes object from dataclass object based on the dataclass schema provided.
 Options include:
 ```
-encoder        # function called for json encoding, defaults to msgpack.packb
+encoder        # function called for MessagePack encoding, defaults to msgpack.packb
 dict_params    # dictionary of parameter values passed underhood to `to_dict` function
 encoder_kwargs # keyword arguments for encoder function
 ```